-Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 8 December 2009 Title and new description of the Standard, and remarks Major technical changes [22] IEC 60721-3-3 (1994-12) with Amd.
-1 (1995-06) Amd.
-2 (1996-11) Cons. edition 2.2 (2002-10) IEC 60721-3-3 Cons.
-Ed.
-2.2 (2002-10) Corr.1 on Ed.
-2.2 (2008-06) Classification of environmental conditions - Part 3-3: Classification of groups of environmental parameters and their severities - Stationary use at weather-protected locations This part of IEC 60721classifies groups of environmental parameters and their severities to which products are subjected when mounted for stationary use at weather protected locations.
-Corr.
-1 applies to English text only and concerns Classification of biological conditions Environmental parameter - b) Fauna, 3B3,replace "excluding termites" by "including termites".
+Reference in D 11: 2004 Standard referred to in D 11: 2004 Present standard as at 20 August 2013 Title and new description of the standard, and remarks Major technical changes [26] IEC/TS 61000-2-5 Ed.
+1.0 (1995-09) IEC/TR 61000-2-5 Ed.
+2.0 (2011-05) Electromagnetic compatibility (EMC) - Part 2-5: Environment - Description and classification of electromagnetic environments This Technical Report is intended for guidance for those who are in charge of considering and developing immunity requirements.
+It also gives basic guidance for the selection of immunity levels.
+The data are applicable to any item of electrical or electronic equipment, sub-system or system that operates in one of the locations as considered in this Technical Report.
+Knowledge of the electromagnetic environment that exists at locations where electrical and electronic equipment and systems are intended to be operated is an essential precondition in the process of achieving electromagnetic compatibility.
+This knowledge can be obtained by various approaches, including a site survey of an intended location, the technical assessment of the equipment and system as well as the general literature.
+This Technical Report provides the following: - introduces the concept of disturbance degrees and defines these for each electromagnetic phenomena; - classifies into various location classes and describes them by means of attributes; - provides background information on the different electromagnetic phenomena that may exist within the environment and; - compiles tables of compatibility levels for electromagnetic phenomena that are considered to be relevant for those location classes.
+The second edition cancels and replaces the first edition published in 1995 and constitutes a technical revision.
+The significant technical changes with respect to the previous edition are the following: - the description of the radiated electromagnetic environment has been done in more detail and the considered interference sources have been updated; - the concept of location classes has been reviewed and modified; - the disturbance levels for the various location classes have been reviewed, modified and the phenomena have been described in more detail.
 [27] IEC 61000-4-1 (2000-4) IEC 61000-4-1 Ed.3.0 (2006-10) Electromagnetic compatibility (EMC) - Part 4-1: Testing and measurement techniques - Overview of IEC 61000-4 series The object of this part of IEC 61000 is to give applicability assistance to the technical committees of IEC or other bodies, users and manufacturers of electrical and electronic equipment on EMC Standards within the IEC 61000-4 series on testing and measurement techniques and to provide general recommendations concerning the choice of relevant tests Changes introduced in this third edition are for the purpose of updating the text to include reference to the latest publications of the IEC 61000-4 series.